 We are always surrounded by one or the other technological device every time.
 Whether we are working or getting bored, we pull out some or the other gadget to get the work done or kill the boredom.
-As Android has the biggest market share, we thought to give you guys a little guide to protecting your privacy while you are using it.
+As Android has the biggest market share, we thought to give you guys a little guide to protecting your privacy on Android phone while you are using it.

 Not many are aware that your Android device can contain some sensitive and personal information that shouldn’t be made public.
 Information like your locations, purchase history, credit card details, and many other are unknowingly collected by your Android device.